miguelgrinberg/Flask-SocketIO/docs/index.rst

 There are two requirements to use multiple Flask-SocketIO workers:

 - The load balancer must be configured to forward all HTTP requests from a given client always to the same worker.
-For nginx, use the ``ip_hash`` directive.
-Gunicorn cannot be used with multiple workers due to its limited load balancing algorithm.
+This is sometimes referenced as "sticky sessions".
+For nginx, use the ``ip_hash`` directive to achieve this.
+  Gunicorn cannot be used with multiple workers because its load balancer algorithm does not support sticky sessions.

-- Since each of the servers owns only a subset of the client connections, a message queue such as Redis or RabbitMQ is used by the servers to coordinate complex operations such as broadcasting or rooms.
+- Since each of the servers owns only a subset of the client connections, a message queue such as Redis or RabbitMQ is used by the servers to coordinate complex operations such as broadcasting and rooms.

 When working with a message queue, there are additional dependencies that need to be installed: